tajacks/doap-spring-boot/README.md

 2. Toronto location
 3. Auto-build & deploy on new main branch commits
 4. HTTP Health Monitor against our greeting controller
-5. Build & Deploy via two step Dockerfile
+5. Build & Deploy via two-step Dockerfile

+A custom domain is not included in the template, but can easily be configured after.

 To understand the full configuration, please refer to the Digital Ocean [App Spec Reference](https://docs.digitalocean.com/products/app-platform/reference/app-spec/).